petebachant/boom/README.md

     source .venv/bin/activate
     uv pip install -r requirements.txt
     ```
+    Note: If requirements.txt is missing, it can be skipped.
+It's only required for the ML pipeline.

-2. Next, copy the default config file, `config.default.yaml`, to `config.yaml`:
+3. Next, copy the default config file, `config.default.yaml`, to `config.yaml`:
     ```bash
     cp config.default.yaml config.yaml
     ```
-3. Same for the `docker-compose.yaml` file:
+4. Same for the `docker-compose.yaml` file:
     ```bash
     cp docker-compose.default.yaml docker-compose.yaml
     ```
-4. Launch `Valkey`, `MongoDB`, and `Kafka` using docker, using the provided `docker compose.yaml` file:
+5. Launch `Valkey`, `MongoDB`, and `Kafka` using docker, using the provided `docker compose.yaml` file:
     ```bash
     docker compose up -d
     ```
     This may take a couple of minutes the first time you run it, as it needs to download the docker image for each service.
     *To check if the containers are running and healthy, run `docker ps`.*
-5. Last but not least, build the Rust binaries.
+6. Last but not least, build the Rust binaries.
 You can do this with or without the `--release` flag, but we recommend using it for better performance:
     ```bash
     cargo build --release
     ```